-Tuition fees cover the cost of teaching provision.
+63. Tuition fees cover the cost of teaching provision.
 Throughout the duration of your studies it is likely that you will incur additional costs related to your degree.
 For example, some of our programmes (particularly those with a practical element) may require you to pay for clothing, materials, field courses, special equipment or bench fees.

-You will also need to cover the cost of your general living expenses, such as the cost of your accommodation, food, travel, etc. Our Student Money and Housing Advisors can offer you advice on planning a budget and managing your money.
+- 64. You will also need to cover the cost of your general living expenses, such as the cost of your accommodation, food, travel, etc. Our Student Money and Housing Advisors can offer you advice on planning a budget and managing your money. - 65.
+Our Hybrid Education model relies on accessing online materials, and as such students will need to ensure they have access to a computer with suitable video and audio capabilities, as well as access to a reliable internet connection and Wi-Fi in order to undertake the online elements of their course.